XXXHUA/FISTA-NET-for-CSI-FEEDBACK/README.md

 # FISTA-Net for CSI Feedback
 ## Introduction
 This is the Tensorflow implementation of the paper: Jianhua Guo, Lei Wang, Feng Li, and Jiang Xue, "**CSI Feedback with Model-Driven Deep Learning of Massive MIMO Systems**" .

+In order to achieve reliable communication with a high data rate of massive multiple-input multiple-output (MIMO) systems in frequency division duplex (FDD) mode, the estimated channel state information (CSI) at the receiver needs to be fed back to the transmitter.
+However, the feedback overhead becomes exorbitant with the increasing number of antennas.
+In this paper, a two stages low rank (TSLR) CSI feedback scheme for millimeter wave (mmWave) massive MIMO systems is proposed to reduce the feedback overhead based on model-driven deep learning.
+Besides, we design a deep iterative neural network, named FISTA-Net, by unfolding the fast iterative shrinkage thresholding algorithm (FISTA) to achieve more efficient CSI feedback.
+Moreover, a shrinkage thresholding network (ST-Net) is designed in FISTA-Net based on the attention mechanism, which can choose the threshold adaptively.
+Simulation results show that the proposed TSLR CSI feedback scheme and FISTANet outperform the existing algorithms in various scenarios.

 ## Requirements
 * Python 3.6